Use NAT for Public Access to Servers with Private IP Addresses on the Private Network — Configuration Example

 If the public or private IP addresses of the servers were not consecutive (for example, if the private IP address of the Mail Server 2 in this example was 10.0.2.50), you could add a single 1-to-1 NAT mapping to handle the NAT mapping for each server.

 Even if your servers have consecutive IP addresses, you might want to configure the 1-to-1 NAT mapping as two separate mappings, for clarity.
-For comparison, you can look at the 1-to-1 NAT configuration in the configuration file (on the left) side-by-side with the equivalent configuration with separate NAT mappings for each host (on the right).
+For comparison, you can look at the 1-to-1 NAT configuration in our configuration file (on the left) side-by-side with the equivalent configuration with separate NAT mappings for each host (on the right).

 These two 1-to-1 NAT configuration settings are equivalent.

 Whether you configure one 1-to-1 NAT rule to apply to a range of IP addresses, or you configure separate 1-to-1 NAT rules for each server, 1-to-1 NAT operates the same way.
 In this example, the effect of the 1-to-1 NAT configuration is: